KirinDave/Clipping/README.markdown

-## Clipping: Trivial, Transparent Data Storage
+## Clipping: Simple, Transparent Data Storage

 Sometimes, you want a giant object serialization and persistence framework with ACID properties, the ability to stream data, and